 About the Author

 Dr. Andrew R. Glynn earned his dental degree at The Ohio State University.
-Throughout his career, he has completed continuing education courses on a wide range of subjects, including endodontics and digital dentistry.
+Throughout his career, he has completed continuing education courses on a wide range of subjects, including root canals and digital dentistry.
 At Glynn Dental of Reynoldsburg, he offers a full menu of services that includes gentle root canal treatments.
-If you think you are suffering from an infected tooth, you can schedule a consultation with Dr. Glynn by visiting his website or calling (614) 864-4618.
+If you think you are suffering from an infected or painful tooth, you can schedule an appointment with Dr. Glynn by visiting his website or calling (614) 864-4618.